BlueBrain/nexus-cli/README.md

 * deprecate: deprecate an project
 * select: select the project to use in subsequent calls of the CLI (local to the currently selected profile)
 * current: shows the currently selected project

+## resources (local to a specific organization and project)
+* list: list all resources
+* create: create a new resource
+* fetch: shows the json payload of a resource
+* update: update an resource
+* deprecate: deprecate a resource